ridaprivt/Carvo-X/README.md

 - :lock: **Privacy Statement:** This page outlines the privacy policies and terms of use for Modula, ensuring transparency and compliance with regulations.

-- :scroll: **Terms and Conditions:** Users can review the terms and conditions governing the use of Modula in this section.
+- :scroll: **Terms and Conditions:** Users can review the terms and conditions governing the use of Carvo X in this section.

 ## Getting Started

-To get started with Modula, follow these steps:
+To get started with Carvo X, follow these steps:

 1. Clone the repository to your local machine using the command `git clone https://github.com/ridaprivt/Carvo-X.git`.
 2. Open the directory in your preferred IDE and run the command `flutter pub get` to install the required dependencies.